 I was very impressed with Registration Magic’s documentation.
 They include both a glossary of all the terms used as well as tutorials using real world examples.

 With regards to pricing, Registration Magic operates on a freemium model.

 The free version is available for download at wordpress.org.

-Then, there are two paid plans: Silver and Gold.
+Then, there are two paid plans: Premium and Premium+.
 Click here for a full list of features offered in each tier.

 I almost wish they would have called the plugin Form Magic instead of Registration Magic.
 While it’s great at registration forms, Registration Magic can handle plenty of other form types too.

 If you’re willing to spend a little time getting acclimated with the interface, it’s an excellent option for creating WordPress forms.